• Skip to main content

 Home » Travel » US National Parks

-The Wild Rose Campground Death Valley National Park is a remote campground located 4100' elevation in the Panamint Mountains. the campground is located approximately an hour and fifteen minutes west of Furnace Creek off Emigrant Road and Emigrant Canyon Road cutoff.
+The Emigrant Campground Death Valley National Park is a remote campground located 4100' elevation in the Panamint Mountains. the campground is located approximately an hour and fifteen minutes west of Furnace Creek off Emigrant Road and Emigrant Canyon Road cutoff.

-The Wild Rose Campground is a no-frills 23 site tent-only campground in a gravel parking lot.
+The Emigrant Campground is a no-frills 23 site tent-only campground in a gravel parking lot.
 Don't expect RV hookups or dump stations here!
 You get a pit toilet just down the road from the campground and a picnic table.

 The NPS website states that fires are allowed in designated fire pits only.
 I did not see any fire pits/ fire rings in the campground.
 This could be that I was visiting during the summer and could have been a burn ban.